fariziadam11/farizi.dev/pages/uses.md

 ---
-title: Use - Syofyan Zuhad
+title: Use - Farizi Adam
 display: Use
 subtitle: Things I am using
 description: Things I am using